taikatta/Mileston4-EggSellNT/README.md

 The purpose of the project is to build a full-stack site based around business logic used to control a centrally-owned dataset.

-The site allows users to search eggs by keywords, they can search by farm as well, and after login they can purchase the products.
+The site allows users to search eggs by keywords, they can search by farm as well, and after registration/login they can purchase the products.

 The project has the following sections:

 * Home page
 Contains a background image, clicking anywhere on the background image opens the shop page.
-The javascript behind it is from [Stackoverflow](https://stackoverflow.com/questions/40749122/open-new-tab-when-user-click-anywhere-on-the-page-only-once)
+The javascript behind it is from [Stackoverflow](https://stackoverflow.com/questions/40749122/open-new-tab-when-user-click-anywhere-on-the-page-only-once).

 * Shop page
 Contains all the available products (eggs).